IntraNull/Rada-doesnt-need-permission/README.md

+# Rada Doesn't Need Permission

-I don’t need your permission to be a human being.
+> *I don’t need your permission to be a human being.*
-This repo is not a protest.
+> This repo is not a protest.
-It’s a record.
+> It’s a record.
-Of everything you pretended not to see.
+> Of everything you pretended not to see.

-Clean masck -on
+---

+** Clean mask — ON**
-Solt and Silver - activated
+** Salt and  Silver — ACTIVATED**

-Welcome to the 22nd Century
+📍 *Welcome to the 22nd Century.*
+Here we don’t raise our voice —
+we write it down.

+---